Chart Color Schemes

 Bronte demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bronte's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 59.2% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 39.3%, followed by postgraduate qualifications at 16.7% and graduate diplomas at 3.2%.
+Bronte's educational attainment exceeds national averages.
+Among residents aged 15 and above, 59.2% possess university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+The area's highest qualification is the Bachelor degree at 39.3%, followed by postgraduate qualifications (16.7%) and graduate diplomas (3.2%).
 Vocational pathways account for 19.9% of qualifications, with advanced diplomas at 10.1% and certificates at 9.8%.

 Educational participation is high, with 31.2% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 8.4% in secondary education, and 7.0% pursuing tertiary education.